Flea & Tick Identification & Prevention

 How do I get rid of fleas & ticks?

 To get rid of fleas and ticks that have created a home in your Texas yard or house, partner with the pest control experts at EcoArmor Pest Defense.
-We treat our customers' homes like they are our own, and go above and beyond to make sure pest problems are solved!
+We treat our customers' homes like our own and go above and beyond to solve pest problems!

 How can I prevent fleas & ticks in the future?